K-Schubert/Swiss_Mountain_app/README.md

 - [x] Automatically download into folders with fastai.
 - [x] Scrap Wikipedia table of mountains in CH with bs4.
 - [x] Create script to automate above steps.
+- [ ] Expand number of available mountains.

 ### Data Cleaning and Augmentation